Cadillac CTS: Motorsports

-The CTS-V is raced in the SCCA World Challenge series.
+The CTS-V was raced in the SCCA World Challenge series.
 The first generation CTS-V sedan competed from 2004 to 2007, winning the manufacturer's championship in 2005 and 2007.
-Starting in 2011 the second generation V competed as a coupe, winning Cadillac back-to-back manufacturer's championships in 2012 and 2013.
-The 2011 coupe race car is built by Pratt & Miller.
+Starting in 2011, the second-generation V competed as a coupe, winning Cadillac back-to-back manufacturer's championships in 2012 and 2013.
+The 2011 coupe race car was built by Pratt & Miller.
 For the 2015 season, the CTS-V was replaced by the Cadillac ATS-V.

 Production and sales

 Total combined sales of all Cadillac CTS models by year.